- College of Arts & Sciences

 3. Click “Enroll Me” near the center of the page

 The E-4 is a four phase guide to help you design your plan of action for your time at the University of Portland.
 Each phase has a theme to encourage students to take advantage of the many resources on and off campus: Explore, Engage, Experience, and Enhance.
-It is not merely a "To Do" list of items to check off a list – rather it is a customizable plan that enables you to tailor your plan and engage with resources (people, places, activities, etc.) that with support your goals.
+It is not merely a "To Do" list of items to check off a list – rather it is a customizable plan that enables you to tailor your plan and engage with resources (people, places, activities, etc.) that will support your goals.

 Steps taken throughout your time at UP will go a long way in helping you to clarify career goals and build a competitive resume or application for graduate or professional school.
 Many undergraduate students don’t yet know what major they want to select, let alone what career to pursue in the future.
 The E-4 can assist you no matter where you are in the process.
 We encourage you to use the E-4 as a guide; you’ll be glad you did when you feel in control of your career planning and have a concrete plan for after graduation.